moikoros/help/docs/inf/issues.md

 ## Why do some commands need a tool?

 It needs a tool from the game itself that has a handle.
-An example of a handle is a sword.
+A good example of a tool with a handle is a sword.
 You hold the sword by it's handle which is usually an invisible block.

 If there are no tools in the game then you can not use the command.